inbo/oscibio/_posts/2013-07-08-introduction.md

 ---
 title: Introduction
-slug: introduction
+description: Hello world!
 date: 2013-07-08 12:00
-tags: news
-summary: Hello world!
+categories: [News]
 ---

 Welcome to the blog of the [LifeWatch INBO team](../pages/about.html)!
 After a couple of months of preparatory work, we are ready to start sharing ideas and experiences in order to turn the LifeWatch efforts at the INBO into open and collaborative projects.